On Runge type theorems for solutions to strongly uniformly parabolic operators: Introduction

 \section{Introduction}

 Apparently, the Approximation Theory in Analysis begins with the famous Weierstra\ss{} theorem for continuous functions on segments of the real line, see \cite{W1885}, where polynomials were used as the approximating set.
-It appears that the matter has become significantly more complicated for complex functions of complex variable if one wants to approximate them by the \textit{holomorphic} polynomials, see \cite{R1885}.
-Actually, C. Runge \cite{R1885} proposed to use the Cauchy kernel for the so-called rational approximation of holomorphic functions on open connected sets (plane domains) in $\mathbb C$ in the topology related to the uniform convergence on compact subsets of the domain.
+It appears that the matter has become significantly more complicated for complex functions of complex variable if one wants to approximate them by \textit{holomorphic} polynomials, see \cite{R1885}.
+Actually, C. Runge \cite{R1885} proposed to use the Cauchy kernel for the so-called rational approximation of holomorphic functions on open connected sets (plane domains) in $\mathbb C$ in the topology related to uniform convergence on compact subsets of the domain.
 The notion of Runge's pair $\omega \subset \Omega$ of plane domains, for which the space ${\mathcal O}(\Omega) $ of holomorphic functions in $\Omega$ is dense in the space $ {\mathcal O}(\omega) $ (endowed with the topology discussed above) gives rise to the investigation of topological/geometrical conditions on the pair.
-The analysis of continuous functions approximable on compact sets lead to the notion of the analytic capacity and the creation of the related theory, see, for instance, the paper by A.G.
+The analysis of continuous functions approximable on compact sets led to the notion of the analytic capacity and the creation of the related theory, see, for instance, the paper by A.G.
 Vitushkin \cite{V67}.
-The matters were successfully extended to the theory of harmonic functions, see \cite{Merg56}, and even for solutions to general elliptic operators with the uniqueness condition in small, see for instance, \cite[ch.
-4, 5]{Tark37}, where the bilateral fundamental solutions to the related operators were used instead of the Cauchy kernel.
-Of course, one should mention the theorem for (non-necessarily elliptic) operators with constant coefficients related to the uniform approximation by exponential-polynomial solutions in convex domains, see \cite{Mal56} (the elliptic case), \cite{Mal63}, \cite[Ch.
+The matters were successfully extended to the theory of harmonic functions, see \cite{Merg56}, and even to solutions to general elliptic operators with the uniqueness condition in small, see for instance, \cite{Brw62}, \cite{Lax}, \cite{Mal56}, \cite[ch.
+4, 5]{Tark37}, where fundamental solutions to the related operators were used instead of the Cauchy kernel.
+Of course, one should mention the theorem for (non-necessarily elliptic) operators with constant coefficients related to the uniform approximation by exponential-polynomial solutions in convex domains, see \cite{Mal63}, \cite[Ch.
 VI]{Pal}.
+By the way, F.E.
+Browder \cite{Brw62} extended Runge type results to some non-elliptic, e.g., hyperbolic, operators.

 As for the parabolic equations, the problem of the uniform approximation in the context of Runge's pairs was successfully solved for the heat equation in the papers \cite{J}, \cite{D80} (see also \cite{GauTa10} for "the rational approximation" by the functions constructed with the use of the heat kernel).